 5) Schedule Data Loads

 How many manual data migrations have you done today?
 This week?
 This month?
 Now ask yourself how many of those migrations were useful when comparing it to the functionality you could’ve built at the same time.
-Manual data migration is a time-suck and an error-prone endeavor.
-Scheduling data loads, such as a nightly import, not only eliminates the pain of data migration, but also makes way for better resource utilization and cost savings.
+Manual data migration is a time-suck and error-prone endeavor.
+Scheduling data loads, such as a nightly import, not only eliminates the pain of data migration but also makes way for better resource utilization and cost savings.
 You might be thinking, what about IDs or parent-child relationships?
 Don’t we need to do VLOOKUP anymore?
-By making sure your data loading solution understands your complex metadata, circular references, and parent-child relationships, it is a straight-forward task.
+By making sure your data-loading solution understands your complex metadata, circular references, and parent-child relationships, is a straightforward task.

 There you have it, 5 best practices that help bridge the gap to become better Salesforce developers.
 The time and effort required to integrate these best practices into development workflows are huge.
 But why would you want to pursue it?
 It’s simple– every best practice you implement means a quantifiable reduction in time and effort.